rpiprint/kindred-orig-KindredPrints-Android/README.md

 **Callback Addendum:**
  If you want to register for a callback when the SDK finishes, override onActivityResult.
 To do this, follow these instructions:
 6. Override onActivityResult and look for our static result codes.
-An example can be found in our TestProject like so:
+An example can be found in our TestProject like so.
    ```java
 @Override
 protected void onActivityResult(int requestCode, int resultCode, Intent data) {